purestorage/pso-csi/README.md

 ## Hardware Pre-Requisites

 PSO can be used with any of the following hardware appliances and associated minimum version of appliance code:
-  * Pure Storage FlashArray (minimum Purity code version 4.8)
+  - Pure Storage FlashArray (minimum Purity code version 4.8)
+      - minimum Purity v5.3.0 required to support the Storage QoS featureset
-  * Pure Storage FlashBlade (minimum Purity version 2.2.0)
+  - Pure Storage FlashBlade (minimum Purity version 2.2.0)

 ## Installation